Generally, Russian people have three meals a day: breakfast, lunch, and dinner.

 If you find yourself in Russia during the Maslenitsa, you’ll get the chance to taste various types of blintzi as they are considered to be the piece de resistance of the festivity.
 Have a taste of blintzi with caviar; it’s the most luxurious version of this dish.
 Russians really love caviar and usually serve it up at holidays.

-Pastila is another traditional sweet in Russia that is known since the XIV century.
+Pastila is another example of traditional Russian sweets that is known since the XIV century.
 It is similar in shape and body to a marshmallow, but it has its own unique taste.
 Originally, pastila was made of Antonovka apples that grew only in Russia.
 At the end of the XIX century, this exclusive dessert was exported to Europe.
 Hereafter, they started making pastila of other varieties of apples and berries.
 Later on, honey and sugar became the most important ingredient of pastila.
 Before the Russian Revolution, Kolomna, Rzhevskaya, and Belevskaya (flaky) pastila were much sought after.
 In our days, in Kolomna and Belyov, cooks still use ancient recipes to make it.
 One can buy any kind of pastila in Russian shops.

 But let’s get back to Russian breakfast.
-Porridge is another traditional dish Russians eat for breakfast.
+Porridge is another traditional Russian dish for breakfast.
 It’s a more common dish than syrniky or blintzi, because it’s much easier to cook.
 The most popular porridges are made of oats and different grains.
 More often than not, Russians drink tea during breakfast.

 Lunch consists of several courses.
 Since the Soviet period, they have been called the soup course, the main course, and the third course.
 It is logical to assume that the soup course consists of the soup.
 The main course includes meat and garnish.
 The third course is a drink served for lunch.
 It’s usually tea, coffee, juice or compote.
 Sometimes the third course also includes a dessert.
 The official lunch time is from 12 p.m. to 1 p.m.
 But when a person’s at home, lunchtime can take place at 3 or 4 o’clock.